DJcos/operator/README.md

 # Architecture

-Each MinIO Tenant represents an independent MinIO Object Store service within the Kubernetes cluster.
+Each MinIO Tenant represents an independent MinIO Object Store within the Kubernetes cluster.
 The following diagram describes the architecture of as MinIO Tenant deployed into Kubernetes: